acs2405/LSysGen/README.md

 ```
 antlr4 -Dlanguage=Cpp -o antlr4-generated/ LSysDParser.g4 LSysDLexer.g4 -visitor -no-listener
 ```
+-->

 ### Execution

-There are two executables in this project: `lsys` and `lsys2d`.
-They work with the same inputs, but `lsys` prints the result and `lsys2d` shows a 2D representation of the result in a new window.
+There are two executables in this project: `lsys` and `lsys2svg`.
+They work with the same inputs, but `lsys` prints the result and `lsys2svg` shows a 2D representation of the result in a SVG file (the program just prints out the file, you can open it with a SVG compatible image viewer or a web browser).

 There is also a Python module, `lsys.py`, that fetches the generated shared library and serves as a Python wrapper of the library (through its class `LSystem` that is able to print the L system and also its SVG representation).